oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-install-a-matter-app-on-esp32.md

 ```
 Note: removing the /tmp/chip* files can sometimes clear up unexpected behaviours.

-3. In the same shell window, try to commission the matter accessory using the the CHIP Tool.
+2. In the same shell window, try to commission the matter accessory using the the CHIP Tool.
 Commissioning is what we call the
 process of bringing a Matter Node into a Matter Fabric.
 We will explain all of these terms in a further codelab.
 Essentially,
-we are creating a secure relationship between the Matter Controller (chip-tool) and the Matter Accessory (chip-all-clusters-app).
+we are creating a secure relationship between the Matter Controller (chip-tool) and the Matter Accessory (light-app).

 ```shell
 ./out/host/chip-tool pairing ble-wifi ${NODE_ID_TO_ASSIGN} ${SSID} ${PASSWORD} 20202021 3840